 Non-Human Humanoid Hybrid: Thor is of Asgardian, Jotun, and Elder God descent, the first from his father Odin, the second from Odin's mother Bestla, and the third from his true mother Gaea.
 This is what makes him stronger than the average Asgardian.

 Oh My Gods!: "By Odin's beard!" (and other variations) was Thor's catchphrase.

 Thor's hammer (and its powers) could only be wielded by "someone worthy" such as Thunderstrike or Beta Ray Bill.
-Others who have briefly wielded, or at least lifted, Mjölnir include: Captain America, Wonder Woman, Rogue (in an alternate universe where she permanently absorbed Thor's powers and personality), Superman thanks to an emergency suspension of the worthiness enchantment, an unidentified paramedic, and Alex Power in "Thor and the Warriors Four" (though this is out of continuity) and Red Norvell.
+Others who have briefly wielded, or at least lifted, Mjölnir include: Captain America, Wonder Woman, Rogue (in an alternate universe where she permanently absorbed Thor's powers and personality), Superman thanks to an emergency suspension of the worthiness enchantment, an unidentified paramedic, and Alex Power in "Thor and the Warriors Four" (though this is out of continuity), Conan the Barbarian (in a crossover comic not in continuity with either franchise) and Red Norvell.